jwarton/N-Technium-Libs/README.txt

 //You'll be asked to enter a passphrase.
 Enter passphrase (empty for no passphrase): [Type a passphrase]
-# Enter same passphrase again: [Type passphrase again]
+# Enter same passphrase again: [Type passphrase again]:

 //
 //ADD YOUR KEY TO THE ssh-agent